Important notes for final year international students:

 Study and StayTM in Nova Scotia Program university undergraduate entry:

-Students who have completed their first year of study and will be entering their second year of study in September 2018 at one of Nova Scotia’s 10 universities;
+Students who have completed their second year of study and will be entering their third year of study in September 2019 at one of Nova Scotia’s 10 universities;

 Study and StayTM Program college entry (for NSCC students):